ivanyu/pyheap/README.md

 If the target process is running under a different user (normal for Docker), you need to use `sudo` with `python3 pyheap_dump.pyz ...`.

-Please keep in mind that the heap file is written by the target process **inside** the container (unless you provide some path mounted to the outside world).
-You can copy a heap file out with `docker cp` or equivalent for your container system.
+PyHeap dumper will automatically transfer the heap file from the target namespace to the specified location.

 ### Browser-Based UI